Robustness of quantum algorithms: Worst-case fidelity bounds and implications for design: Introduction

 In~\cite{berberich2024robustness}, results in this direction were obtained in the form of worst-case fidelity bounds for the specific class of coherent control errors, which are multiplicative Hamiltonian errors that can be caused, e.g., by miscalibration.
 Analogous results for coherent control errors in quantum annealing were obtained in~\cite{funcke2024robustness}.
 Further robustness analysis results include~\cite{abad2022universal,abad2025impact}, which study the average fidelity of individual gates in the presence of incoherent errors.
-Moreover, the recent paper~\cite{garcia2024resilience} quantifies the average fidelity of an algorithm subject to noise using tools from quantum information geometry.
+Moreover, the recent paper~\cite{garcia2025resilience} quantifies the average fidelity of an algorithm subject to noise using tools from quantum information geometry.
 They apply their theoretical results to derive resilience-runtime tradeoffs, showing, e.g., that longer algorithms can be more robust than shorter ones.
-However,~\cite{garcia2024resilience} handles incoherent errors by averaging over coherent errors, which excludes relaxation errors such as amplitude damping.
-Our main contributions in the context of the above works are: \begin{enumerate} \item the derivation of explicitly computable worst-case fidelity bounds as required in standard threshold theorems for fault-tolerant quantum computing~\cite{nielsen2011quantum,kitaev1997quantum,aharonov1997fault,aharonov2008fault};
+However,~\cite{garcia2025resilience} handles incoherent errors by averaging over coherent errors, which excludes relaxation errors such as amplitude damping.
+Further, the recent paper~\cite{sannia2025uncovering} employs metastability for scalable robustness analysis of quantum algorithms, assuming Pauli noise and without deriving explicit fidelity bounds.
+Finally, related robustness questions were studied in the context of quantum control~\cite{kosut2013robust,kosut2022robust}.

+In the context of these works, our main contributions are: \begin{enumerate} \item the derivation of explicitly computable worst-case fidelity bounds as required in standard threshold theorems for fault-tolerant quantum computing~\cite{nielsen2011quantum,kitaev1997quantum,aharonov1997fault,aharonov2008fault};

-\item a flexible and general robustness analysis framework which can handle arbitrary coherent and (stationary or time-dependent Markovian) incoherent errors;
+\item a general and scalable robustness analysis framework which can handle arbitrary coherent and (stationary or time-dependent Markovian) incoherent errors;

-\item new insights into inherent robustness properties and fundamental limitations of quantum algorithms;
+\item quantitative insights into inherent robustness properties and fundamental limitations of quantum algorithms;

 \item a systematic approach for robust algorithm design and compilation, including an application to finding composite pulses~\cite{levitt1986composite,jones2003robust,brown2004arbitrarily,merrill2014progress} with specified robustness properties. \end{enumerate}